Political Science: Courses, Eligibility, Admission 2025, Fees, Syllabus, Entrance Exams 2025, Top Colleges, Career Scope: Jobs and Salary

 Political Theory is the comprehensive study of concepts, politics and historical views of political thought.
 It has historical, contemporary and philosophical facets.
 Therefore, it is also known as Political Philosophy.
 It assesses the ideas and values of groups, states, power and individuals.
 It also studies the relationship between them all.
 Plato is regarded as the father of political theory.

-Political Science degrees can be pursued from both government and private colleges.
-Political Science courses are available in different modes all over India.
-Candidates can choose a Political Science course in college according to their suitability and convenience.
+Political Science degrees can be pursued from both government and private colleges of India.
+Political Science courses are available for different education modes such as BA, MA, PhD and Diploma.
+Candidates can choose Political Science college according to their learning suitability and convenience.
+Different colleges have different criteria for accepting admission to Political Science program.

 ---|---|